Kevin G. Ritz

-Kevin Gafford Ritz is an American lawyer who has served as the United States attorney for the Western District of Tennessee since September 2022.
+Kevin Gafford Ritz (born October 15, 1974) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit since 2024.
+He previously served as the United States attorney for the Western District of Tennessee September 2022 to September 2024.

 Education

-Ritz received a Bachelor of Arts from the University of Virginia in 1997, a Master of Science from Georgetown University in 1999 and a Juris Doctor from the University of Virginia School of Law in 2004.
+A native of Memphis, Ritz graduated from White Station High School.
+Ritz received a Bachelor of Arts from the University of Virginia in 1997, where he was a Jefferson Scholar.
+He later received a Master of Science from Georgetown University in 1999, and a Juris Doctor from the University of Virginia School of Law in 2004.